yashasvii29/Immersion-webDev/react-interview/questions.md

 ⚠️ Reconciliation in React refers to the process of comparing the virtual representation of a component’s UI (Virtual DOM) with the actual DOM and determining if and how the real DOM should be updated to match the virtual representation

+ Reconciliation is the process through which React updates the Browser DOM.
 ---

 **`React Fibre`** : The core algorithm which is basically happening behind the scene of virtual DOM.